sonyagreen/continuous_deployment_talk/README.md

 Support is inherently motivated to track down bugs and write really good bug reports.
 Why?
 * we start seeing bugs reported from users
-* users give us valuable clues in how they describe what's wrong (well, from our users we get annotated screenshots and ¿output dumps?)
+* users give us valuable clues in how they describe what's wrong (well, from our users we get annotated screenshots and terminal outputs)
 * support wants to fix bugs fast (stop the flow of reports of the same problem from many people; get to reply to users who reported the bug, get to say "it should be fixed now")

 So we make it easy for the developer to see what's wrong and fix it fast.